PBGPL Banner

 Do's

-Turn off gas tap if not in use.
+• Turn off the gas tap if not in use.

 Don'ts

-Never try to modify/alter any gas equipment (pipes, fittings etc) on your own.
-Authorized technician is required for the same.
+• Never try to modify/alter any gas equipment (pipes, fittings, etc.) on your own.
+An authorized technician is required.

-Avoid cooking or operation of electrical switch if any smell of leakage detected.
+• Avoid cooking or operating electrical switches if any gas leakage is detected.

-Never install gas geyser in the bathroom or any concealed area.
+• Never install a gas geyser in the bathroom or any concealed area.

 In case of Emergency